Mountain biking is notoriously hard on the hands. Cheap mountain bike gloves rarely offer enough protection, but we've found some hidden gems.

 Toweling is a feature that is designed to allow you to wipe the sweat off your brow.

-If numbness in your hand is a common issue for you, look for mountain bike gloves that have extra padding in them.
+If numbness in your hand is a common issue for you, look for mtb gloves that have extra padding in them.
 It will stop some of the vibrations and make the ride much more comfortable.

 Ultimately, no one knows what the best mountain bike gloves are for you better than you.
 The best purchase you can make will depend much on your physical needs as well as the conditions you ride in.